svenssonaxel/diff-format/MAIN.md

 The syntax `\ No newline at end of file` as used in unified hunks is forbidden.

+The constraints on where hunks begin and end are the same for hintful and unified hunks:
-Similarly to unified hunks, the effective content of each side of the comparison must either end with a newline or be located at the end of a file.
+The effective content of each side of the comparison must begin at the beginning of a line and end either after a newline character or at the end of a file.

 ### Hintful diff format